Lachtan9K/spselit-javascript/04-ArithmeticsAndComparison.md

 `!=` is equal (different data types)

+[Equality Table](https://dorey.github.io/JavaScript-Equality-Table/unified/) - for all possible data types.

 Note: Comparison is not recommended between different data types as it may lead to unexpected behavior.
+In practice many static analyzers are warning about this.

+School: In school we will try not to use comparison between different data types.

 #### Examples